dacb/what_is_a_hotdog/README.md

 * Pandas

 There is a `requirements.txt` and an `environment.yml` for both `pip` or `conda` environment management.
 If you go the `conda` route it may be that you have to `pip install pyro-ppl` after building the `conda` environment.

+# Note
+This is not intended to be a serious approach.
+But it is a sandiwch.